 One of the historical Mughal Gardens, Pinjore Garden was built in the 17th century by a renowned Mughal ruler Aurangzeb.
 The garden is situated in the Pinjore city of Panchkula, in the territory of Haryana.
-Designed with the amalgamation of Persian, Turkish and Indian architecture, the garden is spread over 100 acres.
+Designed with the amalgamation of Persian, Turkish, and Indian architecture, the garden is spread over 100 acres.
 The place is popular not just for the garden but also for the annual Mango Mela.

 Yadavindra Garden was the ancient name of this beautiful garden of Poinjore.
-The garden is a fine amalgamation of Islamic and Sikh architecture as it was built by Mughals and maintained and renovated by jat Sikh rulers of Patiala Dynasty.
-The garden was an idea that was conceived by the Mughal ruler Aurangzeb and the chief architect of the garden Nawab Fidai Khan as a space to relax and unwind in summers.
+The garden is a fine amalgamation of Islamic and Sikh architecture as it was built by Mughals and maintained and renovated by jat Sikh rulers of the Patiala Dynasty.
+The garden was an idea that was conceived by the Mughal ruler Aurangzeb and the chief architect of the garden Nawab Fidai Khan as a space to relax and unwind in the summers.
 Situated in the foothills of the Himalayas the garden is home to rare species of flowers and plants.

 An interesting thing about the garden is that the garden was abandoned due to Goitre, a disease that is caused due to lack of Iodine intake.
 The locals started believing that the water and air of Pinjore have got contaminated and they left the beautiful place to never come back.
 Later during the Patiala dynasty rule, the garden was revived and reformed.
-Legends also have it that the Pandavas from the epic Mahabharata also stayed here during ‘vanvaas’ (exile).
+Legends also have it that the Pandavas from the epic Mahabharata also stayed here during ‘Vanvaas’ (exile).

 This open-air museum is popular as the Khajuraho of the north for its erotic structures.
 Though the temple is in ruins yet there are still many structures that are in good condition.
 The temple is just 600 meters away from the Pinjore garden and is a must-visit site.
 This Hindu temple is believed to be built between the 8th and 11th centuries.

-2. Pinjore Garden Heritage Train.
 The Pinjore Heritage train has been restored to take the passengers to the tourist spots and heritage sites situated in the garden.
 The train route passes from all these spots giving the passengers an overview of the sights.

 Pinjore Garden is a popular tourist destination that is visited not just by domestic tourists but also by foreigners.
-You too can arrive here to witness this massive and mesmerising garden via different modes of transportation such as roadways, railways or airways.
+You too can arrive here to witness this massive and mesmerizing garden via different modes of transportation such as roadways, railways, or airways.
 From Delhi, Mumbai, Kolkata, and Bengaluru the distance to Pinjore Garden is approx. 250, 1,600, 1,700, and 2,400 km respectively.
 Listed below are some best travel options that you may consider if planning a visit to Pinjore Garden.

 By Road.
 If road travel is on your mind then one may book a seat in the inter-state tourist bus to Pinjore city or to Chandigarh.
 One may also take a personal car or bike to cover the distance.
-Mentioned below is the estimate of distance in kilometres and the best route to take in order to reach Pinjore Garden.
+Mentioned below is the estimate of distance in kilometers and the best route to take in order to reach Pinjore Garden.

 By Rail.
 Kalka Railway Station is the nearest station to reach Pinjore Garden.
 From the station, one has to cover a distance of approx. 7km via locally available transportation such as a taxi, or a bus to reach the garden.
 The station is well connected to other metropolitan cities of India and receives regular and frequent trains from Delhi, Mumbai, Kolkata, and Bengaluru.
 You can travel via the following direct trains if planning to reach Kalka by train journey.